matbo87/snes9x_3ds/readme.md

 # IMPORTANT!
 This fork includes several new features like custom border and second screen image for each game.
 You can also swap your game screen (broken screen anyone? :)).
-In terms of feature requests from the community we now have more hot key options available like Switch Controllers or Quick Save/Load.
+There are more hot key options available like Switch to player 2 or Quick Save/Load.
 For all new features see [Change History](#change-history).

-This version is built with most recent devkitARM and libctru. (see [How to Build](#how-to-build))
+This version is built with **most recent** devkitARM and libctru. (see [How to Build](#how-to-build))

 I haven't noticed any new performance issues on my N3DS so far.
 Can't tell if it's working on Old 3DS.
 See [FAQ](#frequently-asked-questions) if your games don't run properly.